History of Kombucha - part 2

 Second Period 1925 till 1930

 In the years after the First World War, the tea fungus first became more widespread in Denmark: the "Volga jellyfish" or "gout jellyfish", for example, appeared in Jutland and Copenhagen.

 The Danish botanist Jens Lind believes that the plant lives in the Russian rivers and is used by farmers as a home remedy for various diseases.

 At around the same time, kombucha tea was already being eagerly drunk in Konigsberg (Kaliningrad) - the mushroom culture was either brought by captured Russians or returning German prisoners of war.
 This also applies to Danzig (Gdansk) and Stettin (Szczecin, Poland), from where the kombucha will soon spread throughout Saxony, namely in Halle, Merseburg and Quedlinburg.

-By 1927 at the latest, the kombucha was considered a tried & tested household remedy in the Westphalian industrial area.
+By 1927 at the latest, kombucha was considered a tried and tested household remedy in the Westphalian industrial area.
 Strangely enough, it was called an "Indian" mushroom in Bochum and a "Chinese" mushroom just a few kilometers further on in Hagen.